 - Skin infections.
 If shingles blisters aren't properly treated, bacterial skin infections may develop.

-Shingrix is approved and recommended for people age 50 and older, including those who've previously received the Zostavax vaccine or had shingles.
+Shingrix is approved and recommended for people age 50 and older, whether they've had shingles or not.
+People who've had the Zostavax vaccine in the past or don't know whether they've had chickenpox may also receive the Shingrix vaccine.